SubramanyaKS/SubramanyaKS/README.md

 - 📄 Know about my experiences [https://subramanyaks.github.io](https://subramanyaks.github.io)
 - 🇮🇳 I'm from India.
-- ⚡ FunFact: I waste most of my time using laptop and listening music. 😆.
+- ⚡ FunFact: I waste most of my time using laptop (hobby projects and others) and listening music. 😆.

 ---
 ### Resume and Portofolio